brosie00/sas_workstation_install_config/Determine Needed SAS Hotfixes.md

 4. Copy the generated DeploymentRegistry.txt to the same directory as the SASHFADD.exe file. copy-item "C:\Program Files\SASHome\deploymntreg\DeploymentRegistry.txt" "C:\Program Files\SAS\SASHFADD"

-5. Double-click the SASHFADD.exe file, follow the on-screen instructions, and create three folders.
+5. Either, Double-click the SASHFADD.exe file, follow the on-screen instructions, and create three folders.
 One log directory, one location for downloaded hotfixes, one generated powershell .

+SASHFADD can also be launched via a powershell command line.

         PS C:\Program Files\SAS\SASHFADD> .\SASHFADD.exe
 ```
         PS C:\Program Files\SAS\SASHFADD> .\SASHFADD.exe